 The study skills portion of the College of Law program is intended to help students transition between college and law school.
 This skills information will be provided during orientation and in additional workshops during the first semester.
-Students whose grade point average puts them in a high risk category will be strongly urged to participate, but their participation, too, is voluntary except as otherwise provided by the Faculty in individual cases.
 See Part II.A.3, requiring consultation with the Assistant or Associate Dean for Student Affairs for students whose first-semester GPA is a 2.75 or below.

-7. All Students with a cumulative GPA of 2.75 or lower are required to take all courses listed under "Block A" and any two of the courses listed under "Block B." The determination of the student's GPA will be made at the same time the student's GPA would be reviewed for the purpose of Academic Status.
+8. All Students with a cumulative GPA of 2.75 or lower are required to take all courses listed under "Block A" and any two of the courses listed under "Block B." The determination of the student's GPA will be made at the same time the student's GPA would be reviewed for the purpose of Academic Status.
 See rules on dismissal at Part VIII.

-BLOCK A (all course required)

-Basic Corporate Law

-Decedents' Estates & Trusts

-Secured Transactions

-Selling & Leasing of Goods
+BLOCK A (all courses required) Basic Corporate Law Decedents' Estates & Trusts Secured Transactions Selling & Leasing of Goods

-Criminal Procedure: Police Practice

-or Criminal Procedure: Adjudication

-BLOCK B (any two courses required)

-Administrative Law Advanced Torts Agency & Partnership Family Law

-Federal Taxation or Taxation of Estates, Trusts & Gifts

-Criminal Procedure: Police Practice or Criminal Procedure: Adjudication
+Criminal Procedure: Police Practice or Criminal Procedure: Adjudication BLOCK B (any two courses required) Administrative Law Advanced Torts Agency & Partnership Conflict of Laws Family Law Federal Taxation or Taxation of Estates, Trusts & Gifts Criminal Procedure: Police Practice or Criminal Procedure: Adjudication Remedies